Search

 mental health

 It’s not uncommon to idolize romantic partners by putting them on a pedestal.
 But in the case of love addiction, you may fall head-over-heels to your partner’s detriment.
-It’s crucial to understand how to break the pattern of love addiction, especially when it involves a partner who is emotionally unresponsive or abusive.
+It’s crucial to understand how to break the pattern and learn how to break an addiction, especially when it involves a partner who is emotionally unresponsive or abusive.

 What is love addiction?
 It is an attachment disorder.
 It can cause emotional issues, contribute to the breakdown of a relationship, and result in compulsive behaviors.